dmlc/gluon-nlp/scripts/word_embeddings/index.rst

 Word Embedding
 --------------

 :download:`[Download] </model_zoo/word_embeddings.zip>`

 Gluon NLP makes it easy to evaluate and train word embeddings.
-This folder includes examples to evaluate the pre-trained embeddings included in the Gluon NLP toolkit as well as example scripts for training embeddings on custom datasets.
+Here are examples to evaluate the pre-trained embeddings included in the Gluon NLP toolkit as well as example scripts for training embeddings on custom datasets.